How to Do a Website Audit Mindfully

 - Pretend you’re a detective who uses a red string to connect related crimes.
 You’re basically doing the same during the audit when analyzing the relationship between errors found.
 If, for example, an audit reveals that you don’t have enough text on the page, this will result in an unsatisfactory text-to-HTML ratio.

 - Don’t forget about your competitors.
 If you’ve found an ambiguous error or can’t decide on a possible solution to the problem, check how your competitors solved it.
-Conduct an audit of a competitor’s website to determine the approach they took and whether it worked.
+Conduct a competitive website audit to determine the approach your rivals took and whether it worked.

 And, of course, use filters to view and analyze web pages and find links and resources according to the parameters you need.
 In the preceding section, we discussed how to use them.
 If you suspect a problem exists, you can apply filters to catch it faster.

 Comprehensive website audit checklist

 We’ve compiled a technical audit checklist to help you analyze the site and not miss anything.
 It contains all the basic checks that you need to carry out.
 You can follow it step by step or adapt it to your needs and mark every box once you complete the inspection.